- Who Are We?

 EAA240 is proud of the accomplishments of the program, with several of the Scholarship Awardee’s have gone onto further education in Aviation, with one becoming a CFI (Certified Flight Instructor) and others having gained professional roles as commercial and military pilots.
 The Scholarship works!

-The 2015 grant will be available commencing January 2015 when we will invite applicants who are between the ages of 14 and 23, and who meet the requirements of the award (listed on the application form (see below).
+Our process begins in March when we will invite applicants who are between the ages of 16 (revised 2018) and 23, and who meet the requirements of the award (listed on the application form (see below).
 Applicants must be US citizens and resident in the Tri-State area.
-Flight training will take place at the Flight Connection Flying School based at New Garden Flying Field Pennsylvania), and is not transferable.
+Flight training will take place at the Flight Connection Flying School based at New Garden Flying Field, Pennsylvania.
 Please read the application form (attachment below) very carefully before applying.

-The closure date for 2015 applications is April 30th, and the Selection Committee will review applications and interview a shortlist of candidates.
-The EAA240 Board and Selection Committee will announce the successful awardees during late May 2015, and flight training funds will be immediately deposited with the New Garden Flight Connection flight school at New Garden Flying Field, where all flight training will occur.
+The closure date for applications is April 30th, and the Selection Committee will review applications and interview a shortlist of candidates.
+The EAA240 Board and Selection Committee will announce and notify the successful awardees during late May , and flight training funds will be deposited with the New Garden Flight Connection flight school at New Garden Flying Field, where all flight training must occur.

-Interested applicants can get more information, including applications forms and instructions by clicking here:EAA240 Fred Kacena Scholarship Application Form (25)
+Interested applicants can get more information, including applications forms and instructions by clicking here:Download Application Form

 Some of EAA240 Past Scholarship Awardees